Suomi KP/-31: Variants

+A number of different options and variations were offered through the export market.
+Two of those were a vertical front pistol grip and a folding bipod, which could be included together or independently.
+The Finnish police actually bought a small number of each type, and something like 50 to 100 guns were produced and sold with both features together – like this example.

 A specialized bunker version was also produced in very small numbers (a total of 500 built) in 1941, the barrel shroud end of which was thinner and flattened to allow firing through the narrow ports of defensive bunkers.
 This version had no shoulder stock and was equipped with a pistol grip.
 An even rarer version "900 kp 31 psv" was produced for use as a secondary gun in the firing ports of Vickers Alt B Type E 6-Ton tanks, but only a few dozen were built before production was canceled due to the outbreak of the Winter War.
 Production never resumed, as captured Degtyaryov machine guns proved far superior in this role.
 Like the bunker version, the tank version had a pistol grip and no buttstock, and it could be quickly removed from the tank and fitted with a standard barrel shroud for infantry use if needed.
 The tank version remained in the Finnish Army's inventory through the 1980s, despite the tank it was designed for being retired in 1959.